Before you buy

 This style has evolved into the slipover which is proving much more reliable and adaptable.

-For multi coat orders, tiny coats, second class or offshore destinations, please ask, and I will do my best to estimate postage before you confirm your order.
-International orders are welcome if you, or a UK based friend, can pay by Paypal with the money being received in pounds sterling.
+For multi coat orders, tiny coats, or offshore destinations, please ask, and I will do my best to estimate postage before you confirm your order.
+International orders are welcome if you can pay by Paypal with the money being received in pounds sterling.
+Unfortunately my bank now charges me a fee to receive even sterling payments from an overseas account.

 If I have overestimated postage I will issue a refund where this can be done electronically.